schoolofdevops/kubernetes-labguide/chapters/kubernetes-replicasets-howto.md

-# Lab K104 - Adding HA and Scalability with ReplicaSets
+# Adding HA and Scalability with ReplicaSets

 If you are not running a monitoring screen, start it in a new terminal with the following command.